Facts About JCCC

 - Developmental and basic reading, writing and math courses are available using traditional classroom techniques or multimedia technology.

-- International and Immigrant Student Services serves individuals wishing to come to the U.S.; those presently in the U.S. on a visa; those in asylum or refugee, pending permanent resident status (having filed an I-485 application for permanent residence); or those with undocumented status.
+- International and Immigrant Student Services serves individuals wishing to come to the U.S.; those presently in the U.S. on a visa; those in asylum or refugee, pending permanent resident status (having filed an I-485 application for permanent residence); or those with undocumented status or with cultural adjustments, language and regulatory issues.

 - English for Speakers of Other Languages courses are available at many levels.